Google My Business is one of many tools we use at WSI Connect to increase traffic and generate leads for our clients.

 - Event photos

-GMB is not the place for stock photos.
-Focus on images related to the business location.
+GMB is not the place for stock photos, as those can be flagged and removed.
+Focus on images related to your business location, products, and services.

-PRO TIP: Naming your images with keywords related to your business will have a positive impact on your SEO efforts.
+Pro Tip: Name your images with keywords related to your business to positively impact your Search Engine Optimization (SEO) efforts.

 - Duration: Up to 30 seconds long